Ratatoeskr/UnityDependencyInjection/README.md

 ## System-Attribute
 **Scenes** defines in which scenes this system exists.
 In case of MonoBehaviour the system can already be placed in the scene, but doesn't have to.
 It will be automatically instantiated otherwise.

-# Use your own serialitzed properties via conifgs
+# Use your own serialized properties via configs
 Use your own Config-Classes to expose properties to the inspector.
 This works also for Non-Monobehaviour types
 ```cs
 [CreateAssetMenu(fileName = "MySystemConfig", menuName = "Config/MySystemConfig")]